emsifa/evo/README.md

 }
 ```

-Now behind the scene, Evo will do validation like Laravel code below:
+Behind the scene, code above will do validation like Laravel code below:

 ```php
 $request->validate([